EU eyes tighter rules for 'renewable' biomass energy - draft

 By Kate Abnett

-BRUSSELS, June 16 (Reuters) - The European Union is considering tightening rules that determine whether wood-burning energy can be classed as renewable and count towards green goals, according to a draft document seen by Reuters.
+BRUSSELS, June 16 (Reuters) - The European Union is considering tightening rules on whether wood-burning energy can be classed as renewable and count towards green goals, according to a draft document seen by Reuters on Wednesday.

-The EU's executive Commission will next month propose a package of policies to slash planet-warming emissions, including fuel tax changes and reforms to its carbon market.
-All are designed to meet the EU's target to slash greenhouse gas emissions by 55% by 2030, from 1990 levels.

-The package will also include an overhaul of EU renewable energy rules, which decide how quickly the bloc must expand sources like wind, solar and biomass energy produced from burning wood pellets or chips.
+The aim is to protect delicate ecosystems like old growth forests and stop wood fit for other purposes, like making furniture, from ending up as pellets or chips burned to produce biomass energy.

-A draft of that proposal, seen by Reuters, would require biomass-fuelled power and heat plants with a capacity of 5 megawatts (MW) or above to meet sustainably criteria, and provide substantial emissions cuts compared with burning fossil fuels.
+The draft European Commission proposal to update the EU rules would require biomass-fuelled power and heat plants with a capacity of 5 megawatts (MW) or above to meet sustainability criteria, and provide substantial emissions cuts versus fossil fuels.

 Biomass plants with a capacity below 20MW are currently exempt from those requirements.

+Renewable sources provide around 20% of EU energy in 2019.
+More than half of that is biomass, which the EU ranks as having a low carbon footprint since carbon dioxide emissions produced from wood-burning are partly balanced by CO2 absorbed by the trees as they grew.

+Environmental groups have criticised that accounting and some said the draft proposal would fail to protect forests.

-Biomass-fuelled plants will only count as renewable if they produce 70% fewer greenhouse gas emissions than fossil fuel-based power plants, the draft said.
-Currently, that requirement applies only to new installations that started operating this year.
+The draft said biomass-fuelled installations will count as renewable if they produce 70% fewer emissions than fossil fuels.
+Currently, that applies only to installations that started operating this year.

-The draft said any national support schemes promoting biomass energy use must follow a "cascading principle", where wood should only be burned for energy as a last resort.
-The aim is to stop wood that is fit for other purposes, like making furniture, from ending up as fuel.
+The draft said national support schemes promoting biomass energy use must follow a "cascading principle" that wood should only be burned for energy as a last resort.

-The law will also set more ambitious targets for the EU to expand renewable energy.
-The numbers for these new targets were not included in the draft proposal.
+The draft will also set tougher EU targets to expand renewable energy.
+They were not included in the document.

-The EU's current target is to expand its share of renewable energy to 32% of final consumption by 2030, although the Commission's analysis suggests that will need raising to 38-40% to comply with the bloc's new emissions-cutting goal.
+The EU's current aim is to meet 30% of its energy consumption with renewables by 2030.
+Commission analysis suggests 38-40% is needed to comply with EU climate change targets.

-Renewable sources provide just shy of 20% of EU energy in 2019.
+The proposal could change before publication on July 14 as part of a package of policies to cut EU emissions by 55% by 2030, from 1990 levels.

 ((Kate.Abnett@thomsonreuters.com;))